wonders-why/GitandGithub/readme.txt

-"Creating a new file to push"
+"the readme file has changed"